A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Position Bias Correction Using Control Function

 \section{Position Bias Correction Using Control Function}

-We now introduce our framework for the two-stage Control Function-based Correction (CFC) of position bias in LTR systems.
-In the first stage, we model the system’s previous ranking to recover residuals that capture exogenous variation in the unobserved determinants of ranking.
-In the second stage, we include those residuals as a control function to correct for position bias.
+We propose Control Function-based Correction (CFC), a two-stage framework for correcting position bias in LTR systems based on a control function approach.
+Our approach uses residual of the historical ranking process to account for variation in item placement that is not explained by observable query-item features.
+In the first stage, we model the system’s historical ranking process to isolate residual variation not explained by query-item features.
+In the second stage, the resulting residuals and feature interaction terms are used to construct control function terms in the click equation to correct for position bias.